4 Exercises To Boost Dog’s Courage

 There are some things in our world that have the potential to frighten our dogs and make them uncomfortable.
 Dogs are especially sensitive to sudden or unusual noises.
 Cowering, whining, hanging ears and a tucked tail are some of the bigger clues showing that a dog is anxious, uncomfortable or scared.
-As a pet owner you want your furry friend to be happy and comfortable, so what can you do to boost your dog’s courage?
+As a pet parent you want your furry friend to be happy and comfortable, so what can you do to boost your dog’s courage?
 These 4 exercises for dogs might help you:

 Exercise 1: Accept noise